The engine coolant temperature (ECT) sensors function is to, monitor the temperature of the engine’s coolant.

 Open/closed loop feedback control of the air/fuel mixture

-- The (PCM) may ignore the oxygen sensor (O2) rich/lean feedback signal; until the coolant reaches a certain temperature.
-While the engine is cold; the (PCM) will remain in “open loop” and keep the fuel mixture rich; to improve idle quality and cold driveability.
-If the (PCM) fails to go into “closed loop” once the engine is warm; the fuel mixture will be too rich; causing the engine to pollute and waste gas.
-This condition may also lead to spark plug fouling.
+The (PCM) may ignore the oxygen sensor (O2) rich/lean feedback signal; until the coolant reaches a certain temperature.
+While the engine is cold the (PCM) will remain in “open loop” and keep the fuel mixture rich; to improve idle quality and cold driveability.
+If the (PCM) fails to go into “closed loop” once the engine is warm; the fuel mixture will be too rich causing the engine to, pollute and waste gas.
+Finally, this condition may also lead to spark plug fouling.

 Idle speed during warm-up

-- The (PCM) will usually increase idle speed when a cold engine is first started; to prevent stalling and improve idle quality.
+The (PCM) will usually increase idle speed when a cold engine is first started.
+Consequently, to prevent stalling and improve idle quality.

 Transmission torque converter clutch lockup during warm-up